e-choness/learning-cmake/README.md

 - CMake facilitates testing source code through commands and `CTest` executable.
 - `add_test` generates a test executable based on a source code executable.
 - Since variable values are strings, test actual result property can be set as `PASS_REGULAR_EXPRESSION`, followed by raw strings such as "^Hello, world!".
+- It would be more robust to introduce functions to each unit test, less prone to typos and bugs.

 ## :memo: Useful Commands